 Substantial gainful activity.
 Substantial gainful activity is the performance of significant duties over a reasonable period of time while working for pay or profit, or in work generally done for pay or profit.
 Full-time work (or part-time work done at your employer's convenience) in a competitive work situation for at least the minimum wage conclusively shows that you are able to engage in substantial gainful activity.
-The minimum wage is \$4.25 an hour.
+The minimum wage was \$4.25 an hour from January 1, 1996, through September 30, 1996.
+It is \$4.75 an hour for the year beginning October 1, 1996.
+It will be \$5.15 an hour beginning September 1, 1997.

 Substantial gainful activity is not work you do to take care of yourself or your home.
 It is not unpaid work on hobbies, institutional therapy or training, school attendance, clubs, social programs, and similar activities.
 However, doing this kind of work may show that you are able to engage in substantial gainful activity.

 The fact that you have not worked for some time is not, of itself, conclusive evidence that you cannot engage in substantial gainful activity.

 The following examples illustrate the tests of substantial gainful activity.